k-rajashekar/Handwritten-Character-Recognition-Model/README.md

 ## Files

-- `handwritten_alphabet_recognition.py`: The main Python script containing the code for alphabet recognition.
+- `Handwritten_textfile.txt`: The main Python script containing the code for alphabet recognition.
-- `yy.png`: An example image for alphabet recognition.
+- `dd.png`: An example image for alphabet recognition.

 ## Acknowledgments